SpineEventEngine/embed-code/README.md

 The difference is that here fragment is specified by a pair of glob-style patterns.
 The patterns match the first and the last lines of the desired code fragment.
 Any of the patterns may be skipped.
-In such case, the fragment starts at the beginning or ends at the end of the code file.
+In such a case, the fragment starts at the beginning or ends at the end of the code file.

 The pattern syntax supports basic glob constructs:
  - `?` — one arbitrary symbol;